forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-soql/README.md

 # SOQL Builder for Visual Studio Code

-SOQL Builder enables you to interactively build a SOQL query via a form-based visual editor.
-View the query as you build, and save the output to a .csv or .json file.
+SOQL Builder enables you to interactively build a SOQL query via a form-based visual editor, view the query as you build, and save the output to a .csv or .json file.

 ![GIF showing SOQL query builder, viewing query results, and saving results to csv](https://raw.githubusercontent.com/forcedotcom/salesforcedx-vscode/develop/packages/salesforcedx-vscode-soql/images/SOQL_Builder.gif)